george0st/cql-stress-mng/README.md

   --help  Show this message and exit.

 Commands:
-  compare   Compare data from TXT(JSON) to the sub-dir 'extract' extract   Extract data from 'cassandra-stress' output to the sub-dir... generate  Generate performance tests as *.sh for 'cassandra-stress' remove    Remove keyspace or table from CQL solution version   Print current version of key components
+  compare   Compare data from TXT(JSON) to the sub-dir 'graph' extract   Extract data from 'cassandra-stress' output to the sub-dir... generate  Generate performance tests as *.sh for 'cassandra-stress' graph     Create graphs from TXT(JSON) to the sub-dir 'graph' remove    Remove keyspace or table from CQL solution version   Print current version of key components
 ```